dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 that declares an `implicit` constructor _k_ whose formal parameter has type `U` *(which may contain some of `X1 ..
 Xs`)*.

-*An `implicit` constructor must always have exactly one formal parameter.*
+*Note that an `implicit` constructor must always have exactly one formal parameter.*

 Let `T1 ..
 Ts` be types satisfying the bounds `B1 ..
 Bs`.
 We then say that the _instantiated parameter type_ of the implicit constructor _k_ with